serhan-yilmaz/RokaiXplorer/deploy/README.md

 options(RokaiXplorer_deployment_mode = TRUE)
 runRokaiXplorer()
 ```
 Note that, after running the ```runRokaiXplorer()``` command, the application will stay open until it is closed.
-Make sure to close the application before moving on the next steps and running other code.
+Make sure to close the application before moving on the next steps and running the next code snippets.

 ### Step 6: Customizing the application for user data & configuration
 To customize the application to load your data instead of the sample dataset, first place your data under the ```/RokaiXplorer/data/``` folder in the current directory and run the following code after setting the file paths appropriately: